Use an online sustainability assessment tool to help with your submission.

 Built Environment Sustainability Scorecard (BESS)

-The Built Environment Sustainability Scorecard (BESS) is an online sustainability assessment tool purpose-built for the Sustainable Design Assessment in the Planning Process (SDAPP) framework.
+The Built Environment Sustainability Scorecard (BESS) is an online sustainability assessment tool.
+BESS has been purpose-built for the Sustainable Design Assessment in the Planning Process (SDAPP) framework.

 The Built Environment Sustainability Scorecard (BESS):

 - is free for planning permit applicants to use

 - can assist applicants meeting the requirements of ESD Local Policy 22.17

 - assesses any size and type of building, including mixed use developments